saucelabs/sauce-docs/docs/mobile-apps/features/network-capture.md

 #### iOS

-- Network capture works if the app uses [NSURLSession](https://developer.apple.com/documentation/foundation/nsurlsession) or a library (like [Alamofire](https://github.com/Alamofire/Alamofire) or [AFNetworking](https://github.com/AFNetworking/AFNetworking)) that uses NSURLSession inside.
+- Network capture works if the app uses [NSURLSession](https://developer.apple.com/documentation/foundation/nsurlsession) or a library (like [Alamofire](https://github.com/Alamofire/Alamofire) or [AFNetworking](https://github.com/AFNetworking/AFNetworking)) that uses NSURLSession internally.
-- Calls made by [NSURLConnection](https://developer.apple.com/documentation/foundation/nsurlconnection) (deprecated by Apple), will not be captured.

 ## More Information